How do we detect the meaning of music? We may gain some insights by looking at an unlikely source--sign language.

 “Musicians and music lovers intuitively know that music can convey information about an extra-musical reality,” explains author Philippe Schlenker, a senior researcher at Institut Jean-Nicod within France’s National Center for Scientific Research (CNRS) and a Global Distinguished Professor at New York University.
 “Music does so by way of abstract musical animations that are reminiscent of iconic, or pictorial-like, components of meaning that are common in sign language, but rare in spoken language.”

-The analysis, “Outline of Music Semantics,” appears in the journal Music Perception; it is available, with sound examples, here.
+The analysis, “Outline of Music Semantics,” appears in the journal Music Perception; it is available, with sound examples, on a linguistics archive.
 A longer piece that discusses the connection with iconic semantics is forthcoming in the Review of Philosophy & Psychology (“Prolegomena to Music Semantics”).

 Schlenker acknowledges that spoken language also deploys iconic meanings—for example, saying that a lecture was ‘loooong’ gives a very different impression from just saying that it was ‘long.’
 However, these meanings are relatively marginal in the spoken word; by contrast, he observes, they are pervasive in sign languages, which have the same general grammatical and logical rules as do spoken languages, but also far richer iconic rules.